 Is there any better place in Asia that gives you the most convenient, decent, affordable and always well-connected than South Korea?
 If you can’t find any better comparison then I rest my case here.

 Also read: Asia’s mobile and broadband internet speeds, in one infographic

 3. (Still) Reasonable Cost of Living

-Based on my experiments of living in the cities where most of the digital nomads, location independent entrepreneurs or remote workers are landed, I found my living cost in Busan still relatively same as my living cost in Berlin and even Bangkok.
+Based on my experiments of living in the cities where most of the digital nomads, location independent entrepreneurs or remote workers are landed, I found my living cost in Busan still relatively close to my living cost in Berlin and even Bangkok.
 Living cost in Busan is definitely much cheaper than Seoul, especially if you choose to live near the university area.

 Why can university area be the best location to start?
-Because you’ll easily find those decent restaurants, accommodation, entertainment and some other prices with students living cost standard who generally spend $500–700/ month, so relatively will help you to cut off some unnecessary fancy budget.
+Because you’ll easily find those decent restaurants, accommodations, entertainments and some other prices with students living cost standard who generally spend around $500–700/ month, so relatively will help you to cut off some unnecessary fancy budget.

 4. Proper Public Transportation.
 No need to rent bike or bargain all the time.

 I’m a fan of Public Transportation, especially on how South Korea treating their citizens and travelers with well-connected and cheap public transportation all over the country.
-After traveled to almost every major city in Asia, I couldn’t find any better transportation system compared to the efficiency in Korea: $1 ride metro (1150–1300 KRW), bus stops just in the nearest corner, the well-designed pedestrians and bike lines all in one brilliant integrated system.
+After traveled to almost every major city in Asia, I couldn’t find any better transportation system compared to the efficiency in South Korea: the $1 ride metro (1150–1300 KRW), the bus stops just in the nearest corner, the well-designed pedestrians and those bike lines — all in one brilliant integrated system.

-No hassle to bargain your tuk-tuk or red truck ride all the time or even waiting for your uber driver, just jump over the metro when you need to go.
+No hassle to bargain your tuk-tuk or red truck ride or even waiting for your uber driver, just jump over the metro when you need to go.

 Also read: getting around by public transit in Busan